Plataforma sobre Adaptación al Cambio Climático en España

 You are here

-The Park Use and Management Master Plan (PRUG) has corrected some anthropic changes generated in the last decades.
-A specific corrective measure has been the acquisition and reconversion of old irrigated lands to pastureland (dehesas), characterized by the presence of holm oaks, grasses, wild leguminous plants and annual pastures used for grazing sheep.
+The Master Plan for the Use and Management of the Park (PRUG) has addressed some of the anthropic alterations caused in recent decades.
+A corrective measure has been the acquisition and conversion of former irrigated land into pastures characterised by the presence of holm oaks, grasses, wild legumes, and annual pastures, which are now used for sheep grazing.

 Case Study Description